Are you ready for the best lesbian songs?!

-The story is about Shura and her male friend who both think that they have a connection with someone from the opposite gender.
+The story is about Shura and her male friend, who both think they have a connection with someone from the opposite gender.

-However, when the two team-up to make contact and become friends with each other’s crushes, they both realize they’re actually gay and in love with them.
+However, when the two team up to make contact and become friends with their crushes, they realize they’re gay and in love with them.

-A few months ago Shura edited the music video into a trailer for a movie and I would most definitely watch that!
+Shura also edited the music video into a trailer for a lesbian movie, and I would most definitely watch that!

-If you would just read the title of King Princess’s song and don’t give “Pussy is God” a listen, you probably would not expect the rest of the song to sound the way it does.
+If you just read the title of King Princess’s song and don’t give “Pussy is God” a listen, you probably would not expect the rest of the song to sound like it does.

-Essentially, she can’t stop going on about how amazing her lover is.
+Essentially, she can’t stop talking about how fantastic her lover is.

-Personally, I love how explicit the title is because it gives no room for any ambiguity on what King Princess really means.
+I love how explicit the title is because it gives no room for ambiguity on what King Princess means.

 The song then goes on about internalized biphobia and shame.

-By releasing the song she wanted to fight against her own internal biphobia, which is something she still struggles with herself every now and then too.
+By releasing the song, she wanted to fight against her internal biphobia, which is something she still struggles with herself now and then too.

-Tegan & Sara have been around for a long time and in those years have really become a lesbian household name.
+Tegan & Sara have been around for a long time and have become lesbian household names.

-This is clearly depicted in the music video for the song, in which we see couples of all genders and orientations doing each other’s makeup and then coming all together to play games and cuddling in blanket forts.
+“Closer” is about being physical, but not only in that sense, which the music video depicts.
+In the music video, we see couples of all genders and orientations doing each other’s makeup and then coming together to play games and cuddling in blanket forts.

-This depiction of queer friendship shows that love and being physical exists not only in a romantic or intimate way, but it can be seen in a broader sense.
+This depiction of queer friendship shows that love and being physical exist romantically or intimately and in a broader sense.

-Besides “Closer”, make sure to check more lesbian songs of Tegan & Sara!
+Besides “Closer,” check more lesbian songs by Tegan & Sara!

-Bi singer dodie has been open about her orientation since 2014, and often sings songs about being in love with women, like she does in “She” too.
+Bi singer dodie has been open about her orientation since 2014 and often sings songs about being in love with women like she does in “She.”

 In this acoustic song, she sings about what it’s like to fall in love with a friend, maybe even a best friend.

-She says how amazing everything about her is, but also mentions she would never be able to say anything.
+She says how fantastic everything about her is and mentions she would never be able to say anything.

-The entire song is very sweet, but also sad.
+The entire song is lovely but also sad.

-Many of us probably know this feeling and even though really sucks, it’s also pretty cool that we now live in a time where we have lesbian songs that address these problems.
+Many of us probably know this feeling, and even though it sucks, it’s also pretty cool that we now live in a time where we have lesbian songs that address these problems.

 She has stated that her best friend loved her as a person and didn’t want to lose her, so she tried to love her back.

-The two tried to date but unfortunately, it just didn’t work out.
-Afterward, she wrote “ExpIosion” to express what she was really feeling.
+The two tried to date, but unfortunately, it didn’t work out.
+Afterward, Zolita wrote “ExpIosion” to express her feelings.

-Over the last few years, the hip hop community has become a lot more accepting of LGBTQ+ artists and Young M.A is a good example of that.
+Over the last few years, the hip-hop community has become more accepting of LGBTQ+ artists, and Young M.A is an excellent example.

-The rapper has always felt comfortable with her orientation because of growing up in New York City.
-She doesn’t hesitate from it in her songs either.
+The rapper has always felt comfortable with her orientation growing up in New York City.
+She doesn’t hesitate from it in her songs, either.

-In her single “BIG” she raps about wealth and women like many men in her industry would do too, while keeping her own style.
+In her single “BIG,” she raps about wealth and women like many men in her industry would do, too, while keeping her style.
 We see this back in her music videos too.

-Women are often wearing bikinis while twerking next to her or in a pool, while Young M.A hangs around with her friends.
+Women often twerk in bikinis in or near a pool, with Young M.A hanging around with her friends.

-Dutch queer/lesbian rap duo Lionstorm released their first single “No H8ro” last year in the Summer of 2019.
+Dutch queer/lesbian rap duo Lionstorm released their first single, “No H8ro,” in the summer of 2019.

-Besides the title of the song, the explicit lyrics of the lesbian rap song clearly state that the two aren’t straight; something they wanted to make clear from the start.
+Besides the song’s title, the explicit lyrics of the lesbian rap song clearly state that the two aren’t straight, something they wanted to make clear from the start.

-In the song the two rap about being intimate with women the same way their male counterparts always do.
-However, the two also shine light on the difficulties that come with being a lesbian.
+In the song, the two rap about being intimate with women the same way their male counterparts are.
+However, the two also shine a light on the difficulties of being a lesbian.

 “Ruzie met die sukkels als ik nee gooi.
-Als je wist hoe het is om hand in hand met angst te leven” which translates to: fighting with the idiots when I tell them no. If you only knew what it’s like to always live in fear.
+Als je wist hoe het is om hand in hand met angst te leven” translates to fighting with the idiots when I tell them no. If you only knew what it’s like to always live in fear.

-Asiahn uses her own empowering female perspective to write her lesbian songs.
+Asiahn uses her empowering female perspective to write her lesbian songs.

 We see this story played out in her lesbian music video as well.

-Asiahn fights with her girlfriend after which she leaves for the club.
-There, she meets a lot of beautiful women and feels conflicted about what to do.
+Asiahn fights with her girlfriend, after which she leaves for the club.
+She meets many beautiful women there and feels conflicted about what to do.

 Holly Miranda left a strictly religious family to make music and be herself as a lesbian.
-Because of her religious sheltered upbringing, she doesn’t want to hide her own orientation.
+Because of her sheltered religious upbringing, she doesn’t want to hide her orientation.

 Even though she says that plays little part in her lesbian songs, she does use female pronouns when singing about love.

-“All I Want Is To Be Your Girl” is a mix between a lesbian country song with some pop music.
+“All I Want Is To Be Your Girl” is a mix of a lesbian country song with some pop music.
 The song needs little explanation because the title already does so.

-Holly sings about being in love and really wanting to be that specific person’s girlfriend.
+Holly sings about being in love and wanting to be that specific person’s girlfriend.

 Dizzy Fae knew she wasn’t straight since daycare.
-She never had a big coming out conversation with her mom and has always felt she was seen as the “other” in her town.
+She never had a big coming-out conversation with her mom and has always felt she was the “other” in her town.

-That’s why she wasn’t nervous to release “Her”, her first song about falling in love with another woman.
+She wasn’t nervous about releasing “Her,” her first song about falling in love with another woman.